Author: Toni Weis

-During the 1990s, Ethiopia accepted a structural adjustment program which required the liberalisation of its banking sector.
-However, the government refused to adopt the entire program of liberalisation and prevented the privatisation of state banks and the relaxation of foreign ownership rules.
+During the 1990s, Ethiopia accepted a structural adjustment programme which required the liberalisation of its banking sector.
+However, the government refused to adopt the entire programme of liberalisation and prevented the privatisation of state banks and the relaxation of foreign ownership rules.
 Despite the adoption of the capital adequacy requirements of Basel I and the referencing of the Basel Core Principles as good regulatory practice, Basel II and Basel III are not currently being implemented and there are no plans to introduce them in the near future.

 Politics of Basel implementation

 Ethiopia is pursuing a development strategy that models itself on the experience of East Asian ‘tiger’ economies, which were characterised by extensive financial repression.
 Ethiopia seeks to employ similar tools in its effort at industrialisation.
 Regulators enjoy significant power over a financial sector dominated by state-owned institutions and characterised by restricted foreign ownership rules.
 In this environment, Ethiopia’s banks have difficulty in obtaining capital to sustain transformative growth and pressure for more financial openness is increasing.